ibm-cloud-docs/virtual-servers/vsi_backup.md

 ## R1Soft CDP

 Continuous Data Protection (CDP) is a high-performance backup software created by R1Soft that allows for backup of both physical and virtual devices.
 Idera CDP consists of three main components: the CDP server, the agent, and the database plugins, which are available for purchase separately from the first two components.
-Because R1Soft CDP is a third-party backup solution, interactions with CDP take place entirely outside of {{site.data.keyword.Bluemix_short}} proprietary interfaces; however, R1Soft CDP passwords may be tracked and stored within {{site.data.keyword.slportal}}.
+Because R1Soft CDP is a third-party backup solution, interactions with CDP take place entirely outside of {{site.data.keyword.Bluemix_short}} proprietary interfaces; however, R1Soft CDP passwords can be tracked and stored within {{site.data.keyword.cloud_notm}} console.
 All other interactions with R1Soft CDP are documented on the R1Soft website.

 For more information about R1Soft CDP back-up services, see [R1Soft Documentation ![External link icon](../icons/launch-glyph.svg "External link icon")](http://wiki.r1soft.com/display/ServerBackupManager/Home){: new_window}.